Next Generation Partners

 Work highlights

-• Continuing to act for a large local authority in connection with ongoing housing disrepair claims.
+• Acting for a large local authority in connection with ongoing housing disrepair claims, with more than 2800 matters being handled to date.

 • Acting for Registered Providers across the North East and beyond in connection with a range of enforcement matters, primarily relating to possession cases based on anti-social behaviour and applications for injunctions.